Renting Marketplace: start with an MVP Development

 The tech stack for this marketplace was chosen due to several factors: we needed fast integrations with APIs of external resources, efficient search, and processing of large amounts of data.
 So we opted for PHP 7.4, HTML 5, Vue.js, and MySQL.

-Additionally, we used such tools as Twilio, Gmail, Zoom, Slack, and Google Spreadsheets.
+Additionally, we used tools such as Twilio, Gmail, Zoom, Slack, and Google Spreadsheets.

 We were happy to receive positive feedback from our client.
 Without spoiling it, check out what our client shared as his feedback: CLICK HERE